Brainwashing: Other areas and studies

 Joost Meerloo, a Dutch psychiatrist, was an early proponent of the concept of brainwashing.
-"Menticide" is a neologism coined by him meaning "killing of the mind".
-Meerloo's view was influenced by his experiences during the German occupation of his country and his work with the Dutch government and the American military in the interrogation of accused Nazi war criminals.
+"Menticide" is a neologism he coined meaning "killing of the mind".
+Meerloo's view was influenced by his experiences during the German occupation of his country during the Second World War and his work with the Dutch government and the American military in the interrogation of accused Nazi war criminals.
 He later emigrated to the United States and taught at Columbia University.
 His best-selling 1956 book, The Rape of the Mind, concludes by saying:

 Russian historian Daniel Romanovsky, who interviewed survivors and eyewitnesses in the 1970s, reported on what he called "Nazi brainwashing" of the people of Belarus by the occupying Germans during the Second World War, which took place through both mass propaganda and intense re-education, especially in schools.
-Romanovsky noted that very soon most people had adopted the Nazi view that the Jews were an inferior race and were closely tied to the Soviet government, views that had not been at all common before the German occupation.
+Romanovsky noted that very soon, most people had adopted the Nazi view that the Jews were an inferior race and were closely tied to the Soviet government, views that had not been at all common before the German occupation.

 Italy has had controversy over the concept of plagio, a crime consisting in an absolute psychological—and eventually physical—domination of a person.
 The effect is said to be the annihilation of the subject's freedom and self-determination and the consequent negation of his or her personality.
 The crime of plagio has rarely been prosecuted in Italy, and only one person was ever convicted.
 In 1981, an Italian court found that the concept is imprecise, lacks coherence and is liable to arbitrary application.

-Recent scientific book publications in the field of the mental disorder "dissociative identity disorder" (DID) mention torture-based brainwashing by criminal networks and malevolent actors as a deliberate means to create multiple "programmable" personalities in a person to exploit this individual for sexual and financial reasons.
-Earlier scientific debates in the 1980s and 1990s about torture-based ritual abuse in cults was known as "satanic ritual abuse" which was mainly viewed as a "moral panic."
+Recent scientific book publications in the field of the mental disorder dissociative identity disorder (DID) mention torture-based brainwashing by criminal networks and malevolent actors as a deliberate means to create multiple "programmable" personalities in a person to exploit this individual for sexual and financial reasons.
+Earlier scientific debates in the 1980s and 1990s about torture-based ritual abuse in cults was known as "satanic ritual abuse," which was mainly viewed as a "moral panic."